npge/npge/README.md

 This command uses `pangenome.bs` and some of files created by PostProcessing.

+The program window is splitted to 3 parts:

+ - top left is the table of genomes;
+ - top right is the blockset alignment (may be absent if there is no file `pangenome.bsa`);
+ - bottom is alignment of selected block.

+Columns of blocks table:

+ - number of fragments in a block;
+ - length of a block;
+ - identity of a block;
+ - percentage of 'G' and 'C' nucleotides in the block;
+ - number of genes overlapping with a block;
+ - number of parts splitted from a block;
+ - number of low similarity regions.

+You can filter blocks by block name, gene name or their sequence using input located up to block table.
+To hide blocks of one fragment, clock checkbox
+"only blocks of >= 2 fragments".
+Blocks table can be sorted by any column.

+Blockset alignment table shows alignment of fragment on genomes.
+Chromosome can be selected using drop-down list located up to blockset table.
+Each sequence is represented as a row of blockset table.
+Name of a sequence and its orientation againts the alignment is written in first column.
+Fragments of a sequence are represented by cells of blockset table.
+Fragments of one block are coloured similarly.
+Orientation of a fragment against the alignment is indicated by '<' and '>'.

+When you navigate in blocks table and blockset alignment, the alignment of the corresponding block is shown in bottom part of the program.
+Fragment name is shown left to alignment itself.
+Background colors in alignment correspond to nucleotide types.
+Genes are coloured with foreground color white.
+Genes on reverse chain (relatively to the fragment orientation) are marked with underscore.
+Overlapping genes are coloured with purple.
+Start codons are coloured with black, stop codons are coloured with gray.
+Consensus of the block is shown up to the alignment.
+Identical columns without gaps are coloured with black, identical columns with gaps are coloured with gray, non-identical columns are white.
+Columns numbers are shown up to consensus.
+Columns numbers of low similarity regions are coloured with red.

+You can use arrows keys to navigate through the alignment.
+Corresponding fragment is selected in blockset alignment.
+Use keys "Home" and "End" to go to first and last columns of the alignment respectively.
+If you "go away" from the alignment, the program switches to corresponding block.
+You go to next gene boundary if you press `Ctrl + Arrow Right` or `Ctrl + Arrow Left`.
+You go to next low similarity region if you press `Shift + Arrow Right` or `Shift + Arrow Left`.

 ## Requirements of a good pangenome

  - no overlapping blocks;